LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       It sold for $32.9 million when auctioned by Christie's in New York in May 2018, giving it an adjusted price of $34.6 million.
+    sideGalleryImages:
+      - imageTitle: Monet's Exterior of the Saint-Lazare station was sold for $32.9 million in mid-2018
+        imageUrl: /assets/expensive-paintings-claude-monet-exterieur-de-la-gare-saint-lazare-effet-du-soleil.jpg
   - textTitle: "Monet: Exterieur de la Gare Saint-Lazare"
     text: >-
       | Sale Price: | Adjusted Price: | Date of Sale: